FROM: MS. PATTERSON

 · Any other assigned materials

 Homework assignments will be announced in class and posted on-line at this website.
-Students should check the Homework 2013-2014 website daily and record assignments daily in their student planner.
-Students are expected to have homework completed when due, otherwise points are deducted from a homework grade.
+Students should check the Homework website daily and record assignments each day in their student planner.
+Students are expected to have homework completed when due, otherwise points are deducted from the homework grade.
 See Homework, North Cross Student & Parent Handbook, on-line at www.northcross.org.

 Each student is to keep a science binder that will contain all science assignments, notes, and other pertinent materials.
 A Table of Contents is posted at this website to help students know the expected content of the binder, as well as how to best organize the materials.

 Grades are posted at NetClassroom.
-Go to the bottom of the northcross.org Home Page to find the quick link to NetClassroom.
+Go to the bottom right of the northcross.org Home Page under Quick Links to find the link to NetClassroom.
 You will need your Username and Password.
-Your information from last year should still work.
 If you need to get a Username/Password or need help, please contact Reed McGinn (email@example.com or 540-989-7288).